 The computation of divergence and vorticity from unfiltered sounding data is performed with an analysis tool called 3D-Var, described in López Carrillo and Raymond (2011).
-It ingests spatially nonuniform profiles of temperature, horizontal wind, mixing ratio and pressure, and interpolates them onto a regular grid of the user's choice.
-Following a weighted least squares algorithm, 3D-Var then minimizes the misfit between the computed fields and the gridded input measurements.
-This minimization problem is additionally constrained by the anelastic mass continuity equation.
-We use a $0.5^{\circ} \times 0.5^{\circ}$ longitude-latitude grid for analyzing data from the full network of soundings, and a $0.1^{\circ} \times 0.1^{\circ}$ longitude-latitude grid for our separate analysis of data from HALO's circle flights.
-Since we are interested in variability on vertical scales >1 km, a vertical grid spacing of 200 m is chosen, covering the surface up to 16 km.
+It ingests spatially nonuniform profiles of temperature, horizon- 35 tal wind, mixing ratio, and pressure and interpolates them onto a regular grid of the user's choice.
+Following a weighted least-squares algorithm, 3D-Var then minimizes the misfit between the computed fields and the gridded input measurements.
+This minimization problem is additionally con- 40 strained by the anelastic mass continuity equation.
+We use a $0.5^{\circ} \times 0.5^{\circ}$ longitude-latitude grid for analyzing data from the full network of soundings and a $0.1^{\circ} \times 0.1^{\circ}$ longitude- latitude grid for our separate analysis of data from HALO's circle flights.
+Since we are interested in variability on vertical scales > 1 km, a vertical grid spacing of 200 m is chosen, covering the surface up to 16 km.

-3D-Var is applied every hour between Jan 18 and Feb 16 (720 hours).
-From the analysis of Bony and Stevens (2019) divergence autocorrelations for the HALO circles are expected to exceed 3 hours, and to increase with the area over which divergence is averaged.
-Therefore, to improve data density, we ingest, for each given time, data within $\pm(\Delta t = 90 \text{ min})$.
-This choice results in nearly continuous 3D-Var results between Jan 18 and Feb 16, as can be seen in Fig. 1a, which shows the equivalent radius, computed as $R = \sqrt{A/\pi}$.
+3D-Var is applied every hour between 18 January and 16 February (720 h).
+From the analysis of Bony and Stevens (2019) divergence autocorrelations for the HALO circles are 50 expected to exceed 3 h and to increase with the area over which divergence is averaged.
+Therefore, to improve data density, we ingest, for each given time, data within $\pm(\Delta t =$ 90 min).
+This choice results in nearly continuous 3D-Var results between 18 January and 16 February, as can be seen 55 in Fig. 1a, which shows the equivalent radius, computed as $R = \sqrt{A/\pi}$.
 The area A, in which the data assimilation is performed, is limited to the region with good data coverage, to avoid extrapolation.
-For each application of 3D-Var, this area is defined by the boundaries of a polygon that encloses all available soundings and whose corners are grid points with full vertical coverage in all variables.
-For Jan 31, Fig. 1b shows an example of such a polygon.
+For each application of 3D-Var, this area is defined by the boundaries of a polygon that encloses 60 all available soundings and whose corners are grid points with full vertical coverage in all variables.
+For 31 January, Fig. 1b shows an example of such a polygon.
 The blue polygon is the mask for the $0.5^{\circ} \times 0.5^{\circ}$ all-soundings assimilation, and the red triangles mark the polygon bounds of the $0.1^{\circ} \times 0.1^{\circ}$ HALO-circle assimilation.
 We discard all times at which the aspect ratio of a polygon's perimeter L and the equivalent radius R (as defined above) is L/R > 2, to limit the analysis to areas with little distortion.
-For the blue polygon bounds.
-We average them horizontally to compute vertical profiles of divergence and vorticity within the polygon bounds.
+For the blue polygon in Fig. 1b, for instance, L/R = 1.3.
+The output of 3D-Var contains the 3D fields of divergence and vorticity within the polygon bounds.
 We average them horizontally to compute vertical profiles of divergence and vorticity.